Damon Knight Memorial Grand Master Award

 The Damon Knight Memorial Grand Master Award is a lifetime honor presented annually by the Science Fiction and Fantasy Writers Association (SFWA) to a living writer of fantasy or science fiction.
 It was first awarded in 1975, to Robert Heinlein.
 In 2002, it was renamed after Damon Knight, the founder of SFWA, who had died that year.

 The presentation is made at the annual SFWA Nebula Awards banquet, commonly during May, but it is not one of the Nebulas, which recognize the preceding calendar year's works and are selected by vote of all Association members.
-SFWA officers and past presidents alone submit Grand Master nominations and the final selection must be approved by a majority of that group.
-The recipient is announced in advance, commonly during the preceding calendar year.
+The Grand Master selection is made by the current president; there is no jury or formal nomination procedure or voting.
+Per the SFWA Operations, Policies, and Procedures Manual, version 2.0 (the most recent as of 2026): "The Damon Knight Memorial Grand Master Award is given by SFWA for ‘lifetime achievement in science fiction and/or fantasy.’
+In consultation with the Past Presidents and the SFWA Board, the President bestows this honor on an individual who has shown immeasurable talent and achievement."

 From 1995 to 2010, SFWA also gave some writers the title of Author Emeritus.
 In 2023, SFWA announced the creation of the Infinity Award, which posthumously honors creators who died before they could be considered for the Grand Master Award.
 The first recipient of the Infinity Award was Octavia E. Butler.